A-Star100/A-Star100.github.io/README.md

 My site (made without a website builder).
 You should expect index files and other necessary files here.

+## Revamping
+If you noticed (all of you would've but of you didn't it's fine), the site got revamped.
+This was done using a [W3.CSS](https://google.com) template, which was plain.
+My website now looks more clear and relaxing, and most importantly, less cluttered.
+If you were **SUPER** attentive, the site almost always used W3.CSS (but it didn't heavily rely on it until now), but the revamp also has its own custom styles (obvi).

+Hope you like the revamped site!

 ## How to view entire site offline
 If you want to view the entire site offline as if it was online, do this:
 1. Download the source code by clicking the arrow on the "Code" button, then clicking "Download ZIP", extract the ZIP.